Welcome to the Masters in Spanish offered by the Department of Languages and Culture Studies at UNC Charlotte!

 Our 30-credit hour Master of Arts in Spanish offers two concentrations, each consisting of 24-30 hours of graduate course work: Language, Literature and Culture (LLC) and Translating and Translation Studies (TTS).
 The UNC Charlotte M.A. in Spanish is designed to provide a rich variety of graduate coursework in a major world language, which is increasingly important in North Carolina and the United States.
 Staffed by faculty with national and international reputations, the program serves individuals who seek:

 - a greater understanding of Spanish language, literatures and cultures;

 - career and professional advancement opportunities in translation, applied language (Spanish for the professions and specific purposes, such as business and international trade), and education; and/or

 - a Ph.D. in fields such as Hispanic literature, linguistics, translating and translation studies, intercultural communication, or international studies.

-Implemented in 2001, our M.A. in Spanish builds on a very successful undergraduate program that has some 150 majors and 165 minors in Spanish, an undergraduate Certificate in Translating (CT), offered since 1979, and a Certificate in Business Spanish (CBS), offered since 1998.
+Implemented in 2001, our M.A. in Spanish builds on a very successful undergraduate program that has some 150 majors and 165 minors in Spanish, an undergraduate Certificate in Translating, offered since 1979, and a Certificate in Business Spanish, offered since 1998.
 To date, we have graduated 100 M.A. students from North Carolina, across the country, and beyond.
 During the academic year, we generally average 8-15 graduate students who are enrolled in the M.A. program.

-To find out more about our M.A. in Spanish, and about the application and admissions process, we invite you to read the following information: the Advising Checklist and Graduate Reading List for each concentration, and the Office of Graduate Admissions
+To find out more about our M.A. in Spanish, and about the application and admissions process, we invite you to browse this website, where you can find the following information:

 For a quick overview of the program, download the following brochure: Master of Arts in Spanish